deano98/ms1-gym/README.md

 # Credits

-* Thanks to my mentor Rohit Sharma, for the support with my project
+* Thanks to my mentor Rohit Sharma, for the support with my project.
-* Thanks to everyone on Slack for already asking the questions I needed answers to
+* Thanks to everyone on Slack for just being a great source of help and information.